vrindaat/Minimizing-Manipulations-in-LLMs/README.md

 ### 2. Clone the Project

-Open your computer's terminal and run this command:
+Open your Git Bash on your computer and run this command:

 ```